Towards Personalized Bangla Book Recommendation: A Large-Scale Heterogeneous Book Graph Dataset: Introduction

 \section{Introduction}

 Recommendation systems play a central role in modern online platforms by leveraging user preferences to personalize content discovery and improve user engagement~\cite{ricci2010introduction,bobadilla2013recommender}.
 Over the past decade, advances in recommendation research have been largely driven by the availability of large-scale, publicly accessible datasets, enabling systematic benchmarking and reproducible evaluation.
-Prominent examples include Amazon product reviews~\cite{mcauley2015image,he2016ups}, MovieLens~\cite{harper2015movielens}, and Goodreads~\cite{wan2018item}, which have substantially accelerated progress in English-language recommendation systems.
+Prominent examples include Amazon product reviews~\cite{mcauley2015image,he2016ups}, MovieLens~\cite{harper2015movielens}, and Goodreads~\cite{wan2018item}.
+Bangladesh represents a rapidly growing USD 7–10 billion e-commerce ecosystem serving nearly 180 million consumers~\cite{bangladeshi-ecommerce}, yet remains largely absent from mainstream recommender-system benchmarks despite its unique multilingual and code-mixed user behavior.

-However, comparable progress has been limited in regional and non-English ecosystems due to the scarcity of structured and publicly available datasets.
-This gap is particularly striking in the context of Bangla, the sixth most spoken language worldwide, with over 230 million native speakers and a rich literary heritage~\cite{bangla-native-spoken}.
-Despite the scale and cultural significance of Bangla literature, existing publicly available Bangla datasets have primarily focused on sentiment analysis and opinion mining tasks~\cite{tabassum2019design,shamael2024banglishrev,sarker2022book}.
-These datasets typically lack user–item interaction data, multi-entity relationships, and auxiliary side information, making them unsuitable for modern recommendation approaches that integrate collaborative signals, relational structure, and content features~\cite{ying2018graph,he2020lightgcn}.
+Research in the Bangla e-commerce domain has been predominantly driven by sentiment analysis.
+Existing datasets~\cite{rashid2024comprehensive, shamael2024banglishrev, akter2021bengali, shanto2023mining,hossain2021rating} primarily focus on review classification and lack essential user-item interactions required for personalized recommendation.
+As shown in Table~\ref{tab:dataset_comp}, most prior Bangladeshi datasets do not support recommendation research, as they miss user-item interactions and relational knowledge.
+In contrast, modern recommender systems have advanced significantly with collaborative filtering~\cite{hu2008collaborative}, matrix factorization~\cite{koren2009matrix}, graph neural networks~\cite{he2020lightgcn,zhang2019heterogeneous,wang2019kgat}, and neural collaborative filtering~\cite{covington2016deep,yi2019sampling, yang2020mixed}.
+However, these advancements remain largely unexplored in the Bangladeshi e-commerce domain due to the lack of suitable datasets.

 Modern recommendation models can be broadly categorized based on the types of signals they exploit from available data.
-The first category consists of methods that rely primarily on core user–item interaction signals, such as ratings, clicks, or purchase histories.
+The first category consists of methods that rely primarily on user–item interaction signals, such as ratings, clicks, or purchase histories.
 Classical collaborative filtering (CF) and matrix factorization (MF) approaches fall into this category, including neighborhood-based methods and latent factor models that learn user and item representations solely from interaction matrices~\cite{sarwar2001item,koren2009matrix,rendle2009bpr,hu2008collaborative}.